 For many years, doctors thought that high amounts of stress alone could cause a stomach ulcer to form by increasing production of stomach acid.
-But then research emerged in the 1980s showing that frequent use of anti-inflammatory drugs (NSAIDs like aspirin), a poor lifestyle, and especially a type of bacterial infection caused by the strain Helicobacter pylori (H. pylori) are the real culprits of the majority of ulcers.
+Then research emerged in the 1980s showing that frequent use of anti-inflammatory drugs, a poor lifestyle and especially a type of bacterial infection caused by the strain Helicobacter pylori (H. pylori) are the real culprits of the majority of ulcers.

 Wondering how to treat a stomach ulcer if you’ve already developed one?
 Below we’ll cover much more about stomach ulcer treatments — including medications, stress management and dietary changes.

 Stomach ulcers (often called peptic ulcers) are painful sores that develop in the lining of your digestive system.
 They usually form in the stomach but can also sometimes develop in the small intestine (especially a part called the duodenum) or the esophagus.

 Ulcers form when any combination of excess gastric acids, bacteria, drugs or other “toxins” cause damage and small openings to the mucosa, the tissue that lines the stomach, parts of the small intestine and other organs.
 Mucosa normally protect particles from leaking out.